vaishnavipaithane/Drug-Classification-A-Logistic-Regression-Approach/README.md

 **Confusion Matrix:**

-Test Set: Shows good performance with a few misclassifications, particularly for classes drugC and drugX.
+Test Set: Shows good performance with a few misclassifications, particularly for classes drugB and drugC.

 Train Set: The model showed perfect classification, which is expected given the 100% training accuracy.

 ## Conclusions

 - The multinomial logistic regression model with optimized hyperparameters achieved high accuracy on both the test and training datasets, indicating the model's effective learning from the data.
-- The confusion matrix for the test set shows that the model performs well with minimal misclassifications, though there are specific areas (e.g., distinguishing drug types C and X) where improvements could be made.
+- The confusion matrix for the test set shows that the model performed excellently with a high number of correct predictions and minimal misclassifications, though there are specific areas (e.g., distinguishing drug types B and C) where improvements could be made.
+This suggests that drugB and drugC might have similar feature profiles, confusing the model.
 - This model has proven to be an efficient tool for classifying different types of drugs based on the given features.
 - The model's performance metrics show its potential for practical applications, such as assisting healthcare professionals in drug classification and prescription systems.